2020 New Zealand euthanasia referendum: Referendum structure

-If the majority of voters support the legislation, it will come into force 12 months after the final vote count is announced.
-If the majority oppose the legislation in the referendum (or any subsequent referendum, if the first is voided), it will not come into force and will be repealed by 16 November 2024, five years after it received the royal assent.

 Public opinion

-Support for assisted dying since 2000 has averaged at around 68%.
+Support for assisted dying between 2000 and 2019 averaged at around 68%, and prior to the act passing into law in 2019, support for some kind of medically assisted euthanasia for the terminally ill was polled at 74% in April, and 72% in July of 2019.

 During the 16-month-long select committee stage of the End of Life Choice Bill, 39,000 public submissions were made, with 90% of submitters opposed to it.
 Over one thousand doctors signed an open letter in mid-2019 saying that they "want no part in assisted suicide".

+Through 2020, following the act's assent, public support for it polled at 60–65%:

 Campaigning and endorsements

-The rules regarding campaigning for the referendum are generally the same as for the general election.
+The rules regarding campaigning for referendums are the same as for general elections.
 All advertisements must carry a promoter statement, stating the name and physical address of the promoter.
 It is illegal to campaign on polling day, or within a 10 m radius of an advance polling booth.

-During the regulated period, which runs from 18 August to 16 October 2020, promoters have to declare their campaign expenses and there are limits on how much they may spend on referendum campaigning.
-The maximum expense limit is $338,000 per referendum for those promoters registered with the Electoral Commission, and $13,600 per referendum for unregistered promoters.
+During the regulated period, which ran from 18 August to 16 October 2020, promoters have to declare their campaign expenses and there are limits on how much they may spend on referendum campaigning.
+The maximum expense limit was $338,000 per referendum for those promoters registered with the Electoral Commission, and $13,600 per referendum for unregistered promoters.

 Results

-Unlike the general election, a preliminary count for the cannabis and euthanasia referendums was not conducted on election night (17 October 2020).
-Instead, the referendum votes was counted alongside the mandatory election recount.
+Unlike the general election, a preliminary count for the euthanasia referendum was not conducted on election night (17 October 2020).
+Instead, the referendum votes were counted alongside the mandatory election recount.

 All voting papers, counterfoils and electoral rolls are returned to the electorate's returning officer for counting.
-During the count, the returning officer will approve and count any special votes, and compile a master electoral roll to ensure no-one has voted more than once.
-Special votes include votes from those who enrolled after the deadline of 13 September, those who voted outside their electorate (this includes all overseas votes), voters in hospital or prison, and those voters enrolled on the unpublished roll.
-To simplify processing and counting, overseas votes will be sent to and counted at the Electoral Commission's central processing centre in Wellington, rather than to electorate returning officers.
+During the count, the returning officer approves and counts any special votes, and compiles a master electoral roll to ensure no-one has voted more than once.
+To simplify processing and counting, overseas votes are sent and counted at the Electoral Commission's central processing centre in Wellington, rather than to electorate returning officers.

 Preliminary results for the referendums were released by the Electoral Commission on 30 October 2020.
 These results had 65.2% of people in support of the legislation.